cristiantobol/developer-toolcamp/session_08_develop_npm_package.md

 1. In VS Code, take a look at the package.json file that has just been initialised.

 <a name="configure"></a>
-## Configure packages the header app
+## Configure packages in the header app

 1. In the dev-toolcamp-ui package.json file, copy the dependencies and devDependencies sections and paste them into the package.json file of the header app.